abid-lohan/ctf-writeups/web/Blackbox - TAMUctf 2023/readme.md

 - [http://blackbox.tamuctf.com/?page=home](http://blackbox.tamuctf.com/?page=home)
 - [http://blackbox.tamuctf.com/?page=login](http://blackbox.tamuctf.com/?page=login)

-Just by looking at the URLs it’s possible to be a classic LFI, let’s save that thougth for later.
+By looking at the URLs, a classic LFI seems possible, let’s save this thought for later.

 Looking at some HTTP response, we can confirm that the server uses PHP: